eosnetworkfoundation/grant-framework/applications/fundle.md

 - Niels Snakenborg
 - Leo Frehe
 - Zaisan
-- (Thomasz Sorobka, in training to become software developer)

 ### Legal Structure
 - **Registered Legal Entity:** We are in the initial process of registration